How To: Start a Worm Compost

 Harvesting your compost:

 After a few months, the original newpaper bedding will be gone, and your bin contents will be brown and earthy.
 This means it is time to remove some of the finished compost!

 Get a large plastic sheet, and dump your worm compost onto it.
 Have your students sort through the soil and pick out the worms and any tiny, lemon-shaped spheres.
 These are worm cocoons that contain up to 20 baby worms!
 The worm-free soil can be used in your gardens, and you can refill your worm bin with fresh bedding before putting the worms and eggs back.

 - Worms prefer cool, dark places.
 Don’t put your worm compost right beside the heater!

-- Worms cannot eat meat or dairy.
+- Worms enjoy fruit/vegatable scraps, coffee grounds, tea bags, and crushed eggshells.
+They cannot eat meat or dairy.
 Try not to include more than one orange peel at a time either.

 - Put the compost in a different corner of the bin each week.
-This will keep your worms moving around the bin.
+This will encourage your worms moving around the bin.

 - If your bin in looking dry, assign students to spray with a mist bottle as needed.